-Dr. David Sugarbaker treated 72 patients using intraoperative chemotherapy from 2001 to 2009.
+The late Dr. David Sugarbaker treated 72 patients using intraoperative chemotherapy from 2001 to 2009.
 He found that patients with the intraoperative chemo had a median survival of 35 months.
 These patients lived about 1 year longer than the patients who had surgery without intraoperative chemotherapy.

 Choosing a cancer center that specializes in mesothelioma is the best way to improve your prognosis.
 A small study by mesothelioma cancer center reported median survival times greater than 8 years in patients who had HIPEC.
 They accomplished this through surgical experience and patient-tailored treatment.

 Radiation is another important mode of treatment for mesothelioma.
 Radiation is used in both neoadjuvant and adjuvant methods.